go-gitea/gitea/docs/content/usage/packages/arch.en-us.md

 ## Delete packages

-Delete operation will remove specific package version, and all package files related to that version.
+The `DELETE` method will remove specific package version, and all package files related to that version:

 ```sh
 curl -X DELETE \